-First I let the dogs pass, so they don’t run me over while I climb over the back wall and down the path, into the neighbors’ field.
+First I let the dogs pass, then I climb over the back wall and down the path, into the neighbors’ field.
 Better to take a shortcut, saves me at least 5 minutes.
 Good Coski and Salka, the dogs, are so used to the cows and the sheep they totally ignore them.
 I say: ‘Hello’ to the big cow blocking my way and politely walk around her.
 She looks at me with dreamy eyes, chewing on dry grass.
 The dogs and I cross the field, to the path following the river.
 On a big rock in the middle of the river a guy with dreadlocks and a colorful poncho is drumming and singing medicine songs.
 Cool.
 I wave at him but he doesn’t wave back, his eyes are closed.
 He is clearly absorbed in his solitary ceremony.

 I walk down the path, flanked by Coski and Salka, trotting happily next to me.
 Ah.
 There is the old toothless Peruvian man who walks his pregnant cow.
 I see him almost every day.
 The grass is greener near the river.
 As soon as he sees a dog he routinely picks up a few stones and aims to throw at them, even though Coski and Salka ignore his cow, just like any other cow.
 The old man is forgetful, so I remind him.
 ‘Hola papi’, I say in my poor Spanish.
 ‘No necesita la piedra!
 Los perros son amigos, no peligrosos!’
 The old man is stubborn.
 He wants to throw that stone anyway.
 ‘Don’t you touch my dogs!’
 I turn to English and raise my hand and my voice.
 I sound firmer in English.
 He smiles sheepishly and points at his cow, lowering his arm.
 Si si, you need to protect your cow.
 Buenos dias, old man.